-This article will provide you will all the information you need to understand how long it will take to edit a book
+This article will provide you will all the information you need to answer the question - how long does it take to edit a book?

-The article outlines all the important concepts to consider and gives links to further information where needed.
+The article outlines all the important concepts to consider when thinking about book editing and gives links to further information where needed.

 Knowing the time it will take for your book to be edited is an important part of the publishing process.